litter of puppies

 Falling asleep is easy for me.

-Having a routine helps my body understand that bedtime is nearing.
+Having a consistent routine helps my body understand that bedtime is nearing.
 The more I follow my routine, the easier it is for me to fall asleep.

 I take a moment to reflect upon my day.
 To do this, I focus on positive thoughts by replaying pleasant incidents.
-If I have done something wrong that day, I pray and ask for forgiveness so I can fall asleep free from guilt.
+If I have done something wrong that day, I ask for forgiveness so I can fall asleep free from guilt.

 I enjoy restful sleep every night.
 Regardless of what I may be doing, I choose to make a stopping point for myself so I can head to bed peacefully.